supermasita/uft/README.md

 2.2 Creating directories

-	1- Create a directory for the scripts (ex: /var/www/html/ufe/), where you will do the "git clone" or untar.
+	1- Create a directory for the scripts (ex: /var/www/html/uft/), where you will do the "git clone" or untar.
 	2- Inside this directory create the following ones :
-		* "video_original" : where UFE temporaly moves original videos.
+		* "video_original" : where UFT temporaly moves original videos.
-		* "video_encoded" : where UFE temporaly stores encoded videos.
+		* "video_encoded" : where UFT temporaly stores encoded videos.

 2.3 Creating database

-	1- Create a database called "ufe" (or whatever you like).
+	1- Create a database called "uft" (or whatever you like).
-	2- Create a user ("ufe") and grants to use the database.
+	2- Create a user ("uft") and grants to use the database.
 	3- Use the dump located in "lib" to create the tables, like this (from command line):

-	   [you@you ufe]$ mysql -u ufe -D ufe -p < lib/database_structure.sql
+	   [you@you uft]$ mysql -u uft -D uft -p < lib/database_structure.sql

 	(!)
 USE THE DB, USER AND PASS THAT YOU CREATED IN STEP 1 AND 2